HMS Stronghold: Second World War

 The crew had to rely on Carley floats as the ship's lifeboats had been destroyed in the action.
 The four floats separated and drifted in the open sea for three days.
-Fifty survivors were rescued by a Dutch steamer with a Japanese crew on 5 March, who were then transferred to a Japanese cruiser and interred as prisoners of war.
+Fifty survivors were rescued by a Dutch steamer with a Japanese crew on 5 March, who were then transferred to a Japanese cruiser and interned as prisoners of war.
 In all, nine officers and sixty-one ratings were killed, with an additional two subsequently dying in the camp.